rikkertnap/nucleosome-chain/README.md

 ### Installing

 Modify Makefile such that in contains the appropriate linker flags to the sundials library.
-Linker flags can be obtained form the examples directory of the sundials installation.
+Linker flags can be obtained from the examples directory of the sundials installation.

 ### Running

-The program uses an input file called 'input.in' that contain following key words.
+The program requires a number of input files describe below.
+A central configuration file is called 'input.in' that contain following key words.

 | Keyword (type)     	    | Description                       | Value                                                  |